It began with a dream.

 And so, in 1971, R. Jorgensen Antiques was established in Wells, Maine.

 Three years into their endeavor, son Ric Jorgensen was invited to move east from Montana and join in the active renovation and expansion of the buildings to more effectively showcase a growing antiques collection.
-Another three years brought their daughter, Pamela Jorgensen, from Vermont.
+Another three years brought their daughter, Pamela Jorgensen Higgins, from Vermont.
 In the early 1990's, Ric's son David Jorgensen joined and brought his patience, artistic and restoration skills to the business.

 Each family partner, having their own unique perspective and knowledge base, developed a passion for different periods or style of antiques - creating a very broad and diverse antiques inventory.